abronan/readings/README.md

 * [Aphorisms](https://www.goodreads.com/book/show/28469089-aphorisms) - Franz Kafka
 * [On the Shortness of Life](https://www.goodreads.com/book/show/97412.On_the_Shortness_of_Life) - Seneca
 * [Human, All Too Human](https://www.goodreads.com/book/show/451565.Human_All_Too_Human) - Friedrich Nietzsche **[\*]**

+## Sociology

+* [The Social Construction of Reality: A Treatise in the Sociology of Knowledge](https://www.goodreads.com/book/show/51726.The_Social_Construction_of_Reality) - Peter L. Berger, Thomas Luckmann

 ## Psychology